Branched flow of intense laser light in plasma with uneven density distribution

+Note that the laser intensity appears in the scaling, which is due to the nonlinear effect of photoionization.
+We see that $d_0$ decreases with increase of the density fluctuating strength given by $\left\langle \delta(I)^2\right\rangle $, and increases with $\left\langle n_c-n_e(I)/\gamma\right\rangle $, indicating that the higher the effective plasma density $n_e/\gamma$ is, the earlier branching occurs.
+The quasilinear scaling agrees well with the branched flow of non-relativistic lasers, as shown in Fig. \ref{fig_5}(b).
+However, for $I>10^{18}$ W/cm$^2$ relativistic lasers, laser branching becomes suppressed due to plasma homogenization.
+The first caustics, instead of being a branching point, now mark the location where self-focusing starts.
+Figure \ref{fig_5}(b) shows that $d_0$ now increases with the laser intensity.
+It is of interest to note that Eq. \eqref{eq2} still agrees fairly well with the simulation results, even though Eq. \eqref{eq1} no longer holds in this regime.

-In conclusion, we have shown that an intense laser propagating through foam targets can form complex light branches.
-Dynamic ionization can raise unevenness in the density, and thus enhance branch formation.
-However, relativistic effects of too-intense lasers can suppress branch formation by smoothing the electron density unevenness.
+In conclusion, we have shown that an intense laser propagating through uneven plasma can form complex light branches.
+Photoionization can raise unevenness in the density, and thus enhance branch formation.
+However, relativistic effects of too-intense lasers can suppress branch formation by smoothing the plasma unevenness.
+These regimes can be potentially verified by experiments based on laser interaction with pre-ionized low-density fibrous or foamy materials, or gas clusters.
 Our work extends the existing studies of optical branching to the nonlinear regime.
-The results may be relevant to optical communications, nonlinear optics, strong field physics, as well as laser interaction with foam and/or turbulent plasma.
+The results can be relevant to optical communications, nonlinear optics, strong field physics, as well as laser interaction with foam or turbulent plasma.

-This work is supported by the National Key R\&D Program of China (Grant No. 2016YFA0401100), the National Natural Science Foundation of China (Grants No. 12175154, No. 11875092, and No. 12005149), the Natural Science Foundation of Top Talent of SZTU (Grant No. 2019010801001 and 2019020801001).
-The EPOCH code is used under UK EPSRC contract(EP/G055165/1 and EP/G056803/1).
-We thank X. Luo from LFRC for providing the scanning electron micrograph of SiO$_2$ foam fabricated with a sol-gel process.
-K. J. would like to thank X. F. Shen, H. Peng, and T. Y. Long for useful discussions.
+This work is supported by the National Key R\&D Program of China (Grant No. 2016YFA0401100), the National Natural Science Foundation of China (Grants No. 12175154, No. 11875092, and No. 12005149), the Natural Science Foundation of Top Talent of SZTU (Grant No. 2019010801001 and 2019020801001), and GCS Juelich (project QED20) in Germany.
+The EPOCH code is used under UK EPSRC contract (EP/G055165/1 and EP/G056803/1).
+K. J. would like to thank X. Luo, X. F. Shen, H. Peng, and T. Y. Long for useful discussions.